alstr/todo-to-issue-action/README.md

 ### Specifying Projects

 **The action cannot access your projects by default.
 To enable access, you must [create an encrypted secret in your repo settings](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository), with the value set to a valid Personal Access Token.
-Then, assign the secret in the workflow file like `PROJECTS_SECRET: ${{ secrets.NAME_OF_MY_SECRET }}`.
+Then, assign the secret in the workflow file like `PROJECTS_SECRET: ${{ secrets.PROJECTS_SECRET }}`.
 Do not enter the raw secret.**

     def hello_world():
         # TODO Come up with a more imaginative greeting